 - Partnering with other public and private programs to leverage transportation-agency resources to achieve a common vision for communities

 - Avoid disproportionately high and adverse impacts on minority and low-income populations

 - Minimize and/ or mitigate unavoidable impacts by identifying concerns early in the planning phase and providing offsetting initiatives and enhancement measures to benefit affected communities and neighborhood

-The MPO’s Environmental Justice Resource Guide provides information on KIPDA’s Environmental Justice Study Areas, resources, and mitigation and alternatives strategies.
+The MPO’s Environmental Justice Resource Guide provides information on KIPDA’s Environmental Justice Study Areas, resources, and mitigation and alternative strategies.

 Additional information on KIPDA’s Title VI and ADA policies and procedures is available below.